Syntax Guide

 Array<String>|String

-Used for version control; if the content of the files pointed to changes, a new version is considered, with the calculation logic being: sha1(dockerfile + versionBy + buildArgs).
+Used for version control.
+When the content of the specified file changes, we consider it a new version.
+The specific calculation logic is: sha1(dockerfile + versionBy + buildArgs).

 build.buildArgs:- type: